AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

   - ALC layout-id 28 or 77 works.
 Some other(incompatible) layout-ids can lead to kernel_task causing high CPU usage.
   - Unfortunately, the headphone jack on this laptop requires [AlcPlugFix](https://github.com/black-dragon74/ALCPlugFix-Swift) to be functional. (alc-verbs <01000000>, Node ID 0x19, Param 20, temporary disable SIP)
   - Boot-Chime not working in OpenCore boot menu -> Looking at the debug log, it's similar to issue described [here](https://github.com/acidanthera/bugtracker/issues/963).
-The solution is to upsampling audio file to 48kHz.
+The solution is to upsample audio file to 48kHz.
 However, I usually don't like to use Boot-Chime as AudioDXE.efi driver causes delay when posting.

   CPU Powermanagement